January 25, 2022

 Article continues below

-See all of Berlin and enjoy a relaxing one hour cruise on the river at the heart of the city.
+See all of Berlin with the Hop-on Hop-off bus by CitySightseeing, and enjoy a relaxing one hour cruise on the Spree past all the highlights.

 Government District